-Clean the panels with glass cleaner and a soft cloth.
+Clean all panels on both sides with glass cleaner and a soft cloth.

-⚠ Warning

-Risk of injury!
+Warning Risk of injury!

-- Scratched glass in the appliance door may develop into a crack.
-Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
-Keep your hands away from the hinges.
+Scratched glass in the appliance door may develop into a crack.
+Do not use a glass scraper, or sharp or abrasive cleaning aids or detergents.